On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 How to get to Faial Island

-You can also arrive by ferry.
+Arrival by ferry is also possible.
 We took a ferry from Pico Island to the Horta Port Terminal in Horta.
 Check with Atlânticoline for schedules.

 How to get around Faial

-We recommend that you rent a car to see the entire island of Faial, though you can get around by hiring a taxi.
+We recommend renting a car to see the entire island of Faial, though you can get around by hiring a taxi.
 Additionally, public bus service is available on Faial, reaching all areas of the island, except Caldeira.
 Bus stops are plentiful but service is light, so check their timetables carefully when planning to use this service.

 Is English understood on Faial Island?